Morfly/airin/README.md

 }
 ```

 - `canProcess` is invoked during the Gradle Configuration phase and is aimed to filter Gradle modules to which this component is applicable.
+Only one module component can be selected for every module in the codebase.
 - `onInvoke` is invoked during the Gradle Execution phase and contains the main logic of the component the purpose of which is to generate Bazel files for the module.

 The easiest way to determine the module type is by examining its applied plugins.
-For example, an Android library module in Gradle typically relies upon the `com.android.library plugin`.
+For example, an Android library module in Gradle typically relies upon the `com.android.library` plugin.

 ```kotlin
 abstract class AndroidLibraryModule : ModuleComponent {